anhinga/synapses/regularization.md

     time.sleep(10) # YOU MIGHT WANT TO CHANGE THIS NUMBER OR REMOVE THIS LINE
 ```

 in the last triplet of experiments.
+We see that strong negative learning of network topology in the last experiment of the triplet demonstrated by Michael Klear in his original experiments reproduces nicely.

 ---